- READER REVIEWS

 - Make a Reservation with opentable.com

-The tasting menu is available Sunday through Thursday in the main dining room; an à la carte menu is available there on Fridays and Saturdays, and at the bar at all times.Recommended Dishes
+The tasting menu is available Tuesday through Saturday (reservations required) in the main dining room and an à la carte menu is available in the cellar bar and beer garden from 5 p.m. to midnight.Recommended Dishes

 Oyster, herring, pork trotter with sunchokes and apples, potatis dumpling, cardamom ice cream.